On arithmetical properties and arithmetical characterizations of finite groups: Introduction

 \section{Introduction}

-Symmetry is one of the fundamental principles of self-organization of the material forms in Nature.
-Studying the group of symmetries of an Object (for example, a graph, a crystal, a dynamical system, a network, and so on), we can get new information about the Object itself.

-However, the situation, when the group of symmetries of an Object is known {\it a priori}, is rather rare.
-But from some 'visible' properties of the Object, it can be possible to extract, for example, an information about 'arithmetical properties' of its group of symmetries (i.e., the properties of the group which are defined by its arithmetical parameters such as the order of the group, the element orders and so on).
-The problem of defining a group or describing at least some of its structural properties and features of possible actions on objects, if only some of arithmetical parameters of this group are known, naturally appears (see Pic.~1).
+Symmetry is one of the fundamental principles of self-organization in nature.
+By studying the group of symmetries of an object (for example, a graph, a crystal, a dynamical system, a network, and so on), we can get new information about the object itself.
+However the situation when the group of symmetries of an object is known {\it a priori}, is rather rare.
+But from some 'visible' properties of the object, it can be possible to extract, for example, information about arithmetical properties of its group of symmetries (i.e., the properties of the group which are defined by its arithmetical parameters such as the order of the group, the element orders and so on).
+The problem of defining a group or describing at least some of its structural properties and features of possible actions on objects, if only some arithmetic parameters of this group are known, naturally appears (see Figure~1).

-The problem of characterization of a (finite) group by its arithmetical parameters is actively investigated in the modern group theory, and obtaining results of this kind is a development of a mathematical apparatus that can later be applied outside of mathematics.
+The problem of characterization of a (finite) group by its arithmetical parameters is actively investigated in modern group theory, and obtaining results of this kind is a development of a mathematical apparatus that can later be applied outside of mathematics.
 In this paper, we discuss a number of results on arithmetical properties of finite groups and characterizations of finite groups by their arithmetical parameters obtained recently.

-Throughout the paper we consider only finite groups and simple graphs, and henceforth the term group means finite group, the term graph means simple graph (undirected graph without loops and multiple edges).
+Throughout the paper we consider only finite groups and simple graphs, and henceforth the term {\it group} means finite group, the term {\it graph} means simple graph (undirected graph without loops and multiple edges).